tom13133/model_fitting/README.md

 >   horizontal_resolution: 0.16

 **topic_name_lidar** specify the topic name for subsciber.
-**passthrough_filter_set** is used to extract target points from pointcloud by predifining a center and a cube scope.
+**box_filter_set** is used to extract target points from pointcloud by predifining a center and a cube scope.
 **intensity_filter_set** is used to extract target points from pointcloud by predifining a intensity region.
 **target_size_set** is the specification of target ("triangle" or "square"). (unit: m)
 **lidar_resolution_set** is the specification of Velodyne LiDAR resolution (unit: deg).